pinformatics/hybridRL_code_and_models/README.md

  3. If you want to use n2v feature for first name and last name, run code\add_feature_name2vec.py on the output from step 2 and then run code\2_n2v_postprocess.R
  4. Run code\3_*_model_*.R to train different ML RL models with your own data.
  6. Run code\5_*_test_NC*.R to test models on testing data.

+### Manual RL
+Our code will save the uncertain pairs (that need manual review) as a CSV file.
+Each pair will be reviewed by two reviewer individually.
+If there is any disagreement, means one reviewer believes the pair is match and the other believes it is unmatch, two other reviewer will review that pair.
+If there is still disagreement, the four of them will have an open discussion meeting to resolve the pair.